Biosecurity Recommendations for Commercial Poultry Flocks in Ontario

 - A daily flock check is important for early identification of sick birds.
 Be aware of signs of disease in birds.
 Early detection can limit the impact of a disease outbreak and allow for a faster return to normal operation.
 Signs that may indicate disease include (but are not limited to):

 - reduced feed/water consumption

-- "snicking", swollen sinuses, lethargy, diarrhea with
+- "snicking", swollen sinuses, lethargy, diarrhea with other symptoms

 - Remove dead birds daily and cull compromised birds.

 - Maintain daily records of mortality and culls.

 - Establish a written flock health program with your veterinarian, including vaccination and medication protocols.